somasis/www.somas.is/index.md

 # Kylie J. McClain
 ## Student of philosophy, obsessed musician

 Hi.
 I'm Kylie.
-I'm a twenty year old woman pursuing a B.A. in philosophy.
+I'm a twenty one year old woman pursuing a B.A. in philosophy.
 I also make music and love to compute.

 ## Music